 The safety of parishioners while attending a place of worship is the responsibility of those who operate or own the premises.
 If building defects result in a trip and fall accident, you have the right to pursue compensation for things like medical costs, loss of earnings, and pain and suffering resulting from the accident.

-In a worst-case scenario, the owner of a place of worship may be considered negligent in duty of care by not ensuring the safety of parishioners against armed attackers.
-With the instances of active shooters targeting churches, synagogues and mosques across the country, the chances of this type of incident occurring is a genuine concern for many parishioners.
+In a worst-case scenario, the owner of a place of worship may be considered negligent in the duty of care by not ensuring the safety of parishioners against armed attackers.
+With the instances of active shooters targeting churches, synagogues, and mosques across the country, the chances of this type of incident occurring is a genuine concern for many parishioners.

-As with all buildings, places of worship must meet required construction standards for the state of Georgia.
+As with all buildings, places of worship must meet the required construction standards for the state of Georgia.
 If a fire should break out in a place of worship, the safety of parishioners is of utmost importance.
 Providing emergency exits, fire extinguishers and emergency lighting are just some of the steps that places of worship can take to assure the safety of parishioners attending services in the building.

 Due to the often-casual nature of attendance in places of worship, it is impractical to hold planned fire drills.
 However, a fire evacuation plan which takes the safety of parishioners leaving the building into account could save lives.
 Places of worship face unique challenges in this respect and should consult with local fire services for advice and guidance.

 If the wrongful act of a person in a position of responsibility results in the death of a parishioner, the decedent’s family may have cause to pursue a wrongful death claim in the state of Georgia.
 Depending on the circumstances which lead to the death and how the defendant’s actions contributed to the cause of death, a surviving heir or spouse may seek to pursue both criminal and civil proceedings.